Francis Gerald William Knowles: Career

 At King's, Knowles soon abandoned primate research and turned once again to fish, despite the obvious difficulties of working on these animals from a London base.
 He took a full share in administration, serving with distinction as dean.
 It was perhaps during these last years that his skill as a chairman of committees became truly apparent, and he played a significant role in college affairs.
 He was also a member of several Royal Society Committees, including the Browne Research Fund Committee, and the Naples Zoological Station Committee (from its establishment in 1960).
 He represented the Royal Society on the Scientific Research in Schools Committee from 1971, and was the representative of the Nuffield Foundation on the Royal Society Commonwealth Bursaries Committee from June 1972.
 He was Chairman of the Biological Sciences Committee of the Science Research Council and a member of the Council of the Marine Biological Association of the United Kingdom.
 One of his major concerns was the furthering of research links between young biologists in Britain and other European countries.

 In September 1973 he organized the sixth international symposium on neurosecretion, which was held in London.
 He took particular pleasure in the task, for this was the twentieth anniversary of the first symposium, where he had presented the results of his pioneering crustacean studies.
 He opened the programme with a retrospective address on "Twenty Years of Neuroscretion".

 He died suddenly in 1974 at the comparatively young age of 59, before completing the editorial work on the volume summarising the proceedings of the symposium (Neurosecretion – the final endocrine pathway).
 In a tribute from his fellow editors at Springer-Verlag, they recalled " a highly distinguished investigator, a scholar with unusually broad interest, a man with a keen, analytical mind and critical judgement who enjoyed life to the fullest.
 His vibrant personality radiated warmth and excitement: his presence always added lustre to a scientific gathering."

 Personal life

-In 1948 Knowles married Ruth Jessie Brooke-Smith, the daughter of the Rev Arther Brooke-Smith.
+In 1948 Knowles married Ruth Jessie Brooke-Smith, the daughter of the Rev Arthur Brooke-Smith.
 They had one son, Charles Francis (b.
 1951) who succeeded to the baronetcy, and three daughters, as well as a stepdaughter born to Ruth and her first husband, Dickie Hulse, an RAF fighter pilot killed in action during the Second World War.